KerorinNorthFox/osu-framework-wiki-ja/Breaking-changes.md

         }
         ```
 2. `Menu`
-    1. `BasicMenu` is provided as a drop-in replacement.
+    1. `BasicMenu` is provided as a drop-in replacement that comes with the framework design language.
     2. Implement your own local `Menu`.
 The following is consumable code that matches the removed implementation.
 Rename it to suit your project and update your references:
         ```csharp
         public class MyMenu : Menu